danyaljj/SPARQL-Experiments/README.md

 	- `3`  is the same as `“3”^^xsd:integer`
 	- `4.2` is the same as `“4.2”^^xsd:decimal`

+Important note: SPARQL is case sensitive (because RDF is case sensitive).
+For example, DBpedia uses the convention that property names are start with a lower case letter (e.g. dbpedia-owl:country for "the country belonging to X is ...") and class names start with an upper case letter (e.g. dbpedia-owl:Country).

 ### Matching patterns
 These patterns are used to select sets of triples from the RDF database